CSCfi/csc-env-eff/hands-on/allas/allas-exercises.md

 tree pythium
 ```

-## Using Allas
+# Using Allas

 Open connection to Allas:
 ```text
 module load allas
 allas-conf
 ```
+If you have several Allas projects available, select the training project we are currently using.

 ### Upload case 1.  rclone

-Upload the data from Puhti to Allas with rclone.
+Upload the data from Puhti to Allas with `rclone`.
 Use the command below (replace XXXX with your user account):
 ```text
 rclone -P copyto pythium allas:xxxx-genomes-rc/
 ```